 Youth Aliyah: Saving Our Youth

-Youth Aliyah sets at-risk children in Israel on the path to a successful future.
-Since 1934, over 300,000 young people from 80 lands have graduated from Youth Aliyah.
+Youth Aliyah sets at-risk children in Israel on the path to a successful future, and since 1934, over 300,000 young people from 80 lands have graduated from Youth Aliyah.

-The Hadassah-supported Meir Shfeyah, Ramat Hadassah Szold, and Hadassah Neurim villages serve students who have been unsuccessful in other educational frameworks and are at risk of being abandoned to the streets.
+The Hadassah-supported Meir Shfeyah, Ramat Hadassah Szold, and Hadassah Neurim Youth Aliyah Villages serve students who have been unsuccessful in other educational frameworks and are at risk of being abandoned to the streets.

 Hadassah sponsors three Youth Aliyah villages in which we provide education, psychological support, and love -- all in a safe and secure environment that fosters independence, self-esteem, and success.
 Each operates a vocational training program, from high-tech auto repair to computerized precision tool-making to wine-making.
 Our cultural enrichment programs, including music performance and art, make for a well-rounded student.
 At Youth Aliyah, our sports programs provide the structure, discipline, and teamwork that help students to develop excellent lifelong habits and much-needed self-esteem.